alexheretic/merged-order-book/README.md

 * Prices & amounts are converted to f64 from the exchange string values.
 This could cause accuracy errors.
 However, since the protos enforce the use of double/f64 and no manipulation is happening, no additional inaccuracy will be caused.
 It would be more appropriate to use a decimal type with better guarantees than f64.

 * Tracing / logging is absent.
 There are some `eprintln!` calls that could be trivially replaced with `tracing::info!` and tracing can integrated into websocket clients & grpc.
-This is left out to in the interests of simplicity and impl time.
+This is left out to in the interest of simplicity and impl time.

 * No metrics.
 A prometheus endpoint can provide metrics for the grpc server and websocket clients and perhaps track latency.
-This is left out to in the interests of simplicity and impl time.
+This is left out to in the interest of simplicity and impl time.

 * Dockerfile & kubernetes config are left out for simplicity.